 Guide for the implementation of the Community Livelihood and Agriculture Support in Grand Cape Mount, Gbarpolu, Bomi, Lofa, Bong, Nimba, Grand Gedeh, and Sinoe Counties

 Introduction

-The Government of Liberia (GoL) has received funding from the World Bank, the AFD, and Sida to implement the Recovery of Economic Activity for Liberian Informal Sector Employment (REALISE) Project.
-The Project Development Objective is to increase access to income-earning opportunities for the vulnerable in the informal sector in response to crises, expand income and livelihood support to poor and food insecure households, and improve efficiency in managing social protection programs in Liberia.
+The Government of Liberia (GoL) has received funding from the World Bank, the French Agency for Developmemt (AFD), and the Swedish International Development Agency (Sida) to implement the Recovery of Economic Activity for Liberian Informal Sector Employment (REALISE) Project.
+The Project’s Development Objective is to increase access to income-earning opportunities for the vulnerable in the informal sector in response to crises, expand income and livelihood support to poor and food insecure households, and improve efficiency in managing social protection programs in Liberia.
 The REALISE project comprises of six components namely: (i) Grant Support to Vulnerable Households to Revive or Start Small Businesses; (ii) Temporary Employment Support and Employability Development for Vulnerable Workers; (iii) Program Implementation, Capacity Building and Coordination; (iv) Contingency Emergency Response Component; (v) Community Livelihood and Agriculture Support (CLAS); (vi) Social Cash Transfer and Strengthening of the National Social Protection System.
 REALISE Project is being implemented by the Ministry of Youth and Sports (MYS), Ministry of Gender, Children and Social Protection (MGCSP), and the Liberia Agency for Community Empowerment (LACE)

 Background

-The CLAS component is aimed at improving livelihood opportunities and climate resilience for poor and vulnerable populations in rural areas of Liberia, directly responding to the current food crisis.
-It will support up to 16,200 beneficiary households living in rural communities with inputs and technical support to engage in community-level farming that will help recover or strengthen their income generation potential.
-Resources will be utilized to provide direct income support to vulnerable and food-insecure households, as well as to promote local food production through support for community-level farming.
+The CLAS program is is aimed at improving livelihood opportunities and climate resilience for poor and vulnerable populations in rural areas of Liberia in response to crisis in the country.
+The program is a continuation of the interventions implemented under the Youth Opportunities Project (YOP).
+Under the REALISE Project, the program will support up to 16,200 beneficiary households living in rural communities with farm inputs, technical agricultural support, and labor subsidies to enable them engage in community-level farming that will help recover or strengthen their income generation potential.
+Additionally, the program will support the restoration or construction of community level infrastructure and increase opportunities for market linkage as a way of improving and sustaining livelihoods in participating communities.
+Targeting of program interventions will prioritize vulnerable and food-insecure households living in remote and hard to reach communities.

-Specifically, the CLAS component would support Beneficiary Farming Groups (BFG) of 28 persons to develop farming subprojects, receive US$1,800 farm start-up grants to procure inputs, provide life skills training and promote climate-smart agriculture practices, and offer cash transfer of US$350 as labor subsidy to each beneficiary to help smooth consumption during the lean season.
+Key activities of the CLAS program fall under three categories, namely; i) support to farming groups, ii) community development support, and iii) market linkage.
+Support to farming groups will include technical agriculture support, life and business skills training, farm startup grant, and labor subsidy to beneficiary Farming Groups (BFG) of 28 persons.
+The BFGs to develop farming subprojects, ii) provision of farm startup grant (US$1,800) to help procure inputs, iii) provision of life skills training and promote climate-smart agriculture practices, and offer cash transfer of US$350 as labor subsidy to each beneficiary to help smooth consumption during the lean season.

 Additionally, the component will provide Community Development Support (CDS) grants of up to US$1,800, alongside technical assistance, to each participating community to help maintain or improve small-scale common infrastructures, which are identified in consultation with BFGs.
 The component will also provide market linkage support (MLS) for beneficiary groups and their communities through TA and business grants.
 The small-scale and labor-intensive nature of community projects implies they are also likely to be low-carbon activities, while MLS would also promote climate-smart farming.

 Location

-The CLAS Component will be implemented in eight (8) counties:
+The CLAS program will be implemented in the following eight (8) counties: Bomi, Bong, Gbarpolu, Grand Cape Mount, Grand Gedeh, Lofa, Nimba and Sinoe.
+At total of 577 communities will be targeted to benefit from the program with about 16,200 households in these communities directly benefiting from program interventions.

-Bomi

-Bong

-Gbarpolu

-Grand Cape Mount

-Grand Gedeh

-Lofa

-Nimba

-Sinoe
+Description of beneficiaries (community and individual)

+Please insert text here.

-Allocation of Beneficiaries
+Distribution of Beneficiaries